AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Viewing a contact: `cview`

-You can use `cview` to view the full details of a contact.
-This is particularly useful if your contact has a very long _field_, like a long address or a long website.
+You can use `cview` to view the full details of a contact if your contact has very long _fields_, like a long address or a long website.

 **Format:** `cview INDEX`